A focus area incorporates a group of initiatives and strategies which improve long term Rural & Regional Liveability.

 Employment and Education for young people

-Each Local government organisation is undertaking community consultation processes to inform their communities 20 year vision, council plans and municipal public health and wellbeing plans.
-The key themes from these community consultations when publicly available will be compiled to define aligned key themes across the Great South Coast Region.
+Each Local Government organisation are undertaking community consultation processes to inform their communities about their 20 year vision, council and municipal public health and wellbeing plans.
+The key themes from these community consultations, when publicly available, will be compiled to define aligned key themes across the Great South Coast Region.

 In addition, a range of community consultations have been carried out by other partner agencies who are seeking the views of key target groups, such as young people as just one example.
 With partner agency support, key themes from these reports will be extracted to inform community defined focus areas.